You’ve Been Diagnosed with Prediabetes – Now What?

 What Is Prediabetes?

-Prediabetes is a condition in which blood sugar levels are higher than normal, but not high enough to be diagnosed as type 2 diabetes.
-According to the American Diabetes Association (ADA), prediabetes occurs when fasting blood glucose levels are between 100-125 mg/dL or A1C levels are between 5.7 and 6.4 percent.
+Prediabetes is a condition in which glucose levels are higher than normal, but not high enough to be diagnosed as type 2 diabetes.
+According to the American Diabetes Association (ADA), prediabetes occurs when fasting glucose levels are between 100-125 mg/dL or A1C levels are between 5.7 and 6.4 percent.

 Prediabetes can have significant effects on your life.
 If left untreated, it can progress to type 2 diabetes, which can cause complications such as nerve damage, kidney damage, and vision loss.

-Additionally, people with prediabetes are at an increased risk of developing cardiovascular disease, such as heart attack and stroke.
+People with prediabetes are at an increased risk of developing cardiovascular disease, such as a heart attack and stroke.
 Symptoms of prediabetes can be subtle and may not be noticeable at first, and many people may not experience any symptoms at all.

-This condition can only be diagnosed by a doctor through blood sugar level testing.
-However, there are certain warning signs that prediabetes had progressed to type 2 diabetes, and these include:
+This condition can only be diagnosed by a doctor through glucose level testing.
+However, there are certain warning signs that prediabetes has progressed to type 2 diabetes, and these include:

 Living with prediabetes may require making significant lifestyle changes, such as adopting a healthier diet and increasing physical activity.
 These changes can help manage the condition and reduce the risk of developing type 2 diabetes.